 - Nonspendable items that cannot be spent.
 This includes activity that is not in a spendable form like inventories. - Restricted balances which have constraints placed upon the use of the resources either by an external party, like grantors, or imposed by law through enabling legislation.
-Grant funds received by the Schools for which eligibility requirements other than time have not been met are restricted by the grantor for use for specific purposes, as applicable to the specific grant. - The Grants fund has \$160,436 in restricted balances for various grants at June 30, 2015. - The Schools' Food Services fund has \$382,866 in restricted balances for the purpose of providing nutritional meals to students. - Committed balances that can only be used for specific purposes pursuant to constraints imposed by a formal action of the School Board, the School's highest level of decision-making authority prior to the close of the fiscal year.
-Any modifications or rescissions of fund balance commitments in this category also requires formal action of the School Board resulting in a resolution to commit balances, modify amounts, or rescind recommendations. - The Capital Projects fund has \$1,049,684 in committed balance at June 30, 2015 committed to capital outlay projects.

-- Assigned balances that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
+Grant funds received by the Schools for which eligibility requirements other than time have not been met are restricted by the grantor for use for specific purposes, as applicable to the specific grant. - The Grants fund has \$138,254 in restricted balances for various grants at June 30, 2016. - The Schools' Food Services fund has \$481,370 in restricted balances for the purpose of providing nutritional meals to students. - Committed balances that can only be used for specific purposes pursuant to constraints imposed by a formal action of the School Board, the School's highest level of decisionmaking authority prior to the close of the fiscal year.
+Any modifications or rescissions of fund balance commitments in this category also requires formal action of the School Board resulting in a resolution to commit balances, modify amounts, or rescind recommendations. - The Capital Projects fund has \$687,175 in committed balance at June 30, 2016 committed to capital outlay projects. - Assigned balances that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the School Board or through the School Board delegating this responsibility to the School's management through the budgetary process.
 Assigned amounts represent intended uses established by the School Board.
-The Superintendent is authorized to make assignments of fund balances. - The General Fund has \$1,042,872 in assigned fund balance to meet contractual obligations.
-The School Board has purchase orders outstanding with vendors in this amount and expects the vendors to deliver the goods and services in the upcoming fiscal year. - Unassigned all spendable amounts not contained in the four categories described above.
-The General Fund is the only fund that would report a positive amount in unassigned fund balance. - The General Fund has \$500,000 in unassigned fund balance.
+The Superintendent is authorized to make assignments of fund balances. - The General Fund has \$56,273 in assigned fund balance to support the implementation of a new Human Resources/Financial system. - Unassigned all spendable amounts not contained in the four categories described above.
+The General Fund is the only fund that would report a positive amount in unassigned fund balance. - o The General Fund has \$200,000 in unassigned fund balance.